Cllr Patricia Budgen

 Tel: 01939 260442

 Mrs Anne Howls obtained the AQA Certificate in Local Council Administration with Distinction in August 2004.
-She is also Clerk to Ellesmere Rural Parish Council and Hordley Parish Council and is the Secretary to the Committee of the Shropshire Association of Local Councils for the Oswestry Area.
+She is also Clerk to Ellesmere Rural Parish Council.
 A retired Police Officer she continues to enjoy working with the local communities as she did during her Police Career.